-Discuss what you feel are the most important issues raised here relating to the emergence of English as a global language and the disappearance of other languages.
+Discuss what you feel are the most important issues raised here relating to the changing use of English as a global language and how its use is affecting other languages.

 You should refer to specific details from the passages as well as to ideas and examples from your wider study.